In addition to awarding financial aid based on demonstrated financial need, UMF awards institutional Merit-Based Scholarships for Maine residents.

 See our Net Price Calculator for an estimate of how much total financial aid you may be eligible for and of your net cost of attendance.

-In the meantime, below are the names and amounts of new merit scholarships approved for first-year students who were admitted to the Fall 2013 semester.
+In the meantime, below are the names and amounts of merit scholarships approved for first-year students who were admitted to UMF in the fall.

 The University of Maine at Farmington rewards students who have performed well in their high school academic courses.
 If you are admitted to UMF as a first-time, first-year student from Maine with a class rank in the top 30% of your graduating class* and are pursuing a rigorous college prep curriculum in high school, you are eligible for one of the academic scholarships listed below.